nballener/nballener.github.io/_drafts/resume-2017.md

 categories: programming
 ---
 # Nilo Ballener
 My name is Nilo Ballener and I am a software developer by day and father of 2, well, all the time.
+I love programming.
+I think it consumes me sometimes.
+I've been dabbling around in development since high school where I was first introduced into HTML and Javascript.
+Back then it was very challenging but I did manage to create very basic websites on my home computer.

+Through out high school I kept learning through school units and eventually decided to go to University to get a Bachelor of Telecommunication Engineering.

+At first, it was interesting, but as I went through the courses, I found that I was more fascinated in the software side, rather than the hardware.
+At the end of 2nd year, I made my move and changed my degree.
+I eventually finished, with honours, my Bachelor of Software Engineering.

 # Experience
 ## Computershare